Frequently Asked Questions

 A. I photograph my mannequins in clothes (as well as naked) and wigs to show how they will look when displayed.
 Buyers usually have wigs and something to dress them in, but if not, there is a huge choice both in shops and on the Internet.

-Q. How much is the shipping?
+Q. How much is shipping?